The Art of Slow Travel

 Slow travel lets you live like a local

 If you have a week to explore Paris, rent an Airbnb apartment in a neighborhood and live like a Parisian.
 Ride the metro, go to a mass (even if you’re not religious), shop at the local stores.
 Buy fresh cheese, meat, bread and fruit at an outdoor market and enjoy a picnic in one of the city’s magnificent parks.
 When you spend more time in one place, after a day or two you start the transformation from tourist to feeling like a local.

 Slow travel gets you off the tourist track

 I run into Americans who say, “Don’t go to Venice.
 It’s just a mob of tourists.”
 Yes, Venice is a popular city, but when I ask them if they ventured away from Piazza San Marco, the answer is usually “no.”

 As a slow traveler, you can do the touristy stuff and then you can get off the beaten path.
 Explore the back streets to experience the heart of a city.
 In Paris, Discover Tours are a great way to do this.
-The free tours are conducted by locals (and well worth a 10 Euro tip).
+These free walking tours are conducted by locals (and well worth a 10 Euro or more tip).
 When I visited Montmartre on a recent trip it was noisy and swarming with tourists.
-Later in the week I joined a Discover Tour conducted by a Montmartre resident and discovered a real neighborhood: the quiet back streets, the history and even a winery and vineyard!
+Later in the week I joined a Discover walk conducted by a Montmartre resident and discovered the real Montmartre neighborhood: the quiet back streets, the history and even a winery and vineyard!